 Exceptions may be made in labor and delivery, emergency departments where one guest is permitted at all times, and during extenuating circumstances or in the case of end-of-life care.
 As previously stated, this provision only includes:

 Each visitor will be screened for potential signs of illness and required to wear a cloth face covering, which they need to provide for themselves.

 Due to the increased risk of virus transmission, masks with vents and/or valves are not permitted.

 These measures are to help contain coronavirus disease 2019 (COVID-19).

-A not-for-profit, 78-bed hospital dedicated to bringing quality healthcare to Southwest Virginia
+Russell County Hospital is a not-for-profit, 78-bed hospital dedicated to bringing quality healthcare to Southwest Virginia.

 As a community hospital, Russell County Hospital offers a full array of primary care and some specialty services, including behavioral health.